elastic/elastic-package/README.md

 `elastic-package` current offers the commands listed below.

-Some commands have a global context, meaning that they can be run from anywhere and they will have the same result.
-Other commands have a package context; these must be run from anywhere under a package's root folder and they will operate on the contents of that package.
+Some commands have a _global context_, meaning that they can be run from anywhere and they will have the same result.
+Other commands have a _package context_; these must be run from anywhere under a package's root folder and they will operate on the contents of that package.

 For more details on a specific command, run `elastic-package help <command>`.